Skip to main content

 Where can I find public hunting lands near me?

-Where do I find the rules for DNR-managed lands?
+Where do I find the rules for DNR-managed public lands?

-- Camp on public lands without a permit.
-Permits are free and are available online at Michigan.gov/Camping or at any DNR office.
-They must be posted at your campsite.
-A fee is charged for camping at designated campsites in state parks and recreation areas, state forest campgrounds and some state game areas.
+• Camp on public lands without a permit.
+Free permits and applicable rules are available at Michigan.gov/Camping or at most DNR offices.
+Permits must be posted at your campsite.
+Dispersed camping is not allowed in state parks, state recreation areas, state forest campgrounds and some state game areas.
+A fee is charged for camping at designated campsites in state parks, state recreation areas, state forest campgrounds and some state game areas.

 State parks and recreation areas